Feyerabend/vm/README.md

 ### 8. [cmp4](/cmp4)

+A compiler and vm for a simple calculator with no memory.

 ### 9. [enkel/0](/enkel0)

 A more complete compiler for our own language, with some similarities to [PL/0](https://en.wikipedia.org/wiki/PL/0) and other procedual langauges.
 It runs on its own virtual machine.
 Thus programs written in *enkel/0* can be ported to other environments without too much effort.